-Jonathan Zimmerman, a professor in the Graduate School of Education, called on universities to cut ties with fraternities in a blistering op-ed on Tuesday.
+Jonathan Zimmerman, a professor in the Graduate School of Education, called on universities to cut ties with fraternities in a blistering op-ed published by The Philadelphia Inquirer on Tuesday.

 “It’s not just that fraternity members are more likely than other male students to commit sexual assault or indulge in binge drinking ...
 It’s that fraternities teach men that they must degrade women — and debase themselves — to cement their tough-guy bona fides,” Zimmerman wrote.
 “Of course, nothing can stop a bunch of guys from affixing Greek letters to their names.
 But universities should stop recognizing-and subsidizing-them.
 Maybe then our male students will learn better ways of being a man.”

-Eighteen members of the fraternity in relation to Piazza’s death.
+Eighteen members of the fraternity have been charged in relation to Piazza’s death.

 In an interview with The Daily Pennsylvanian, Zimmerman said he felt motivated to write the op-ed to add historical context to the national conversation about fraternities.